-Why is it important to tackle bullying in play and leisure activities?
+Why is it important to tackle bullying in youth activities?

-Every young person should feel safe to play, learn and socialise.
-Whether in adventure playgrounds or leisure centres, every young person should be safe from victimisation and discrimination.
+Every young person should feel safe to learn, play and socialise.
+Whether in youth clubs or activities, every young person should be safe from victimisation and discrimination.
 Their journeys to and from these places should be free from fear and intimidation.
 No-one should suffer the pain and indignity that bullying can cause.
+Tackling bullying is a crucial part of achieving the Aiming High for Young People objective of 'removing the barriers and supporting young people to access local opportunities and services for them'.